For consumers For business

 So, while those cheap price tags may be tempting, they are often a good indicator of the poor quality of the materials.
 They also highlight that the people making those clothes are working in conditions that, while improving in some cases, are not where they should be.

-See the rating.
 Also note that Good On You ratings consider hundreds of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.

 Good swaps

-“Good” and “Great” alternatives to H&M
+“Good” and “Great” alternatives to H&M.

 Afends